 spoon filling on the pasta sheets, make sure to leave enough space to seal

 Using a pasta cutter seal each parcel by cutting on three sides (the fourth is the fold).
 Dust a large tray or your worktop with flour and carefully place the ravioli on it taking care that they do not overlap.

 a zig-zag cutter is essential to seal the ravioli

-Cook in salted boiling water until al dente, about 2 min.
+Cook in salted, boiling water until al dente, 1 min.
 Drain and toss ravioli with butter and lemon or a tomato sauce.
-Distribute onto 2 plates, top with grated Parmesan (or pecorino) if desired and drizzle with good fruity extra virgin olive oil.
+Distribute onto 2 plates, top with grated Parmesan (or pecorino) if desired and drizzle with a fruity extra virgin olive oil.